Bitcoin Rhodium (XRC) Reaches 1-Day Volume of $26,253.00

-Bitcoin Rhodium (CURRENCY:XRC) traded up 14.2% against the dollar during the twenty-four hour period ending at 22:00 PM ET on October 1st.
-During the last seven days, Bitcoin Rhodium has traded down 41.4% against the dollar.
-One Bitcoin Rhodium coin can currently be purchased for approximately $2.09 or 0.00006552 BTC on popular exchanges.
-Bitcoin Rhodium has a market capitalization of $2.58 million and $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last 24 hours.
+Bitcoin Rhodium (CURRENCY:XRC) traded up 14.2% against the US dollar during the twenty-four hour period ending at 18:00 PM E.T. on October 4th.
+Over the last week, Bitcoin Rhodium has traded down 41.4% against the US dollar.
+One Bitcoin Rhodium coin can now be bought for approximately $2.09 or 0.00006552 BTC on cryptocurrency exchanges.
+Bitcoin Rhodium has a market capitalization of $2.58 million and approximately $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last 24 hours.

 - MB8 Coin (MB8) traded down 6.3% against the dollar and now trades at $0.0247 or 0.00000071 BTC.